yiisoft/docs/guide/en/concept/events.md

 `Psr\EventDispatcher\StoppableEventInterface`, event handler can stop executing the rest of the handlers that follow it if `isPropagationStopped()` returns `true`.

-In general, it is better not to rely on the order of event handlers.
+In general, it's better not to rely on the order of event handlers.

 ## Raising events <span id="raising-events"></span>